Curriculum Vitae

 Research Interests

-My research and development work focuses on the hardware/software interface.
-Put succinctly, I strive to make hardware do new and potentially unintended things.
+My work sits at the interface between computer hardware and software.
 This includes creating new software-visible hardware features in heterogeneous systems and optimizing software for novel hardware platforms.

 My Ph.D. dissertation focused on hardware methods for accelerating software analyses such as data race detectors and memory checkers.
 I used existing hardware, like performance counters, for this in addition to designing new hardware mechanisms.